TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/ExtTyposcriptConstantsTyposcript.rst

 :file:`ext_typoscript_constants.typoscript`
 ===========================================

-reset TypoScript constants.
+Preset TypoScript constants.
 Will be included in the constants section of all TypoScript **records**.
 Takes no effect in sites using :ref:`Site sets <t3coreapi:site-sets>`.

 ..  attention::